 In support of the park Natural Resources program and propagation of rare native plants in the Big Meadows area, the small open meadow immediately below Tanner’s Ridge Overlook is the only authorized area for weddings in the Big Meadows.
 Parking is limited and is not reservable.

 Although not every permitted activity requires monitoring, all Special Use Permit activities are subject to monitoring as a program cost recovery.
-Monitoring fees are $50 per hour for each NPS staff member necessary to adequately monitor the activity.
+Monitoring fees are $55 per hour for each NPS staff member necessary to adequately monitor the activity.
 Monitoring fees are billed to include travel time to/from the area of activity and government vehicle mileage costs.
-Please call well in advance of the activity to discuss specifics and receive a determination concerning required monitoring.
+Please email the Commercial Services Office (SHEN_Permits@nps.gov) well in advance of the event with activity specifics and receive a determination concerning required monitoring.

 All vehicles shall park correctly in legal parking spaces on a first-come, first served basis (no reservation of parking spaces).